PoojithaKallagunta/Intelli-ScrAIb/README.md

 ### **Project Name:** *Intelli-ScrAIb – AI-Powered Content Generator*
 ### **Description:**
 Intelli-ScrAIb is an AI-driven article generation and query answering platform that simplifies content creation using natural language prompts.
 Users can generate articles based on topic, tone, audience, and length.
-The system integrates LangChain with Google’s Gemini-Pro LLM for smart content generation and contextual Q&A, built with a responsive Flask web interface.
+The system integrates LangChain with Google’s Gemini-Flash LLM for smart content generation and contextual Q&A, built with a responsive Flask web interface.

 ---